 The typographical revolution brought about an innovative use of typography.
 Where the artist questions every adjust of the design.
 From adjustments to the kerning (space between characters).
 To the use of negative white space.
 Allowing the layout to flow vertically, horizontally, and diagonally.

 The Dada art movement enriched creative libration to the collective arts.
 Impacting painting, collage, sculpture, poetry, performance, photography, and graphic design.
 The collective spirit of Dadaism parallels directly with my creativity as a multimedia artist.

 Drawing Creative Inspiration for Retro Poster Design

-One of the most recognizable designs from the Dada era is that of the cover design for Veshch (Object).
-1922 Berlin anti government booklet.Veshch introduced using an array of different typefaces and printing on colored paper to liven up the design.
+The most recognizable designs from the Dada era is that of the cover design for Veshch (Object).
+1922 Berlin anti-government booklet.Veshch introduced using an array of different typefaces and printing on colored paper to liven up the design.

 100 years later.
 The retro poster design remains distinctive and modern.
 The design aim is to break the reader free of the traditional concept of typography.

 Today the reader is now expected to explore the shape and form of text.
 Without having to decipher the meaning of the content.
 Every major brand depends on reader recognize.
 With shape being the first value a reader will know.
 Follow by color, and third the text.